 When does a word die?
-The most obvious answer to this question is whenever people stop using it.
-If no one says the word fremian anymore—and this was an Old English verb meaning “to do”—then we can say that this word is dead.
+The most obvious answer is whenever people stop using it.
+If no one says the word fremian anymore—an Old English verb meaning “to do”—then we can say that this word is dead.
 If no one says wittol and almost no one knows what it means, then it’s probably also dead.
-But the highly, highly literate world in which we live with extensive written records has really complicated the question of when a word dies.
-Let’s consider a word like betimes, which meant “in a short time,” or “in good time”; so you could say, there’s a baby crying and you say, “She will tire betimes.”
-I would never say this, but we do encounter this word in Shakespeare, Milton, and elsewhere.
-At some level this word is dead, because we wouldn’t tend to use it in colloquial speech; but it’s also well preserved in written text, so in that way it’s still part of the lexicon because it’s a word we encounter in part of our passive vocabulary.
+But the highly literate world in which we live with extensive written records has complicated the question of when a word dies.
+Consider a word like betimes, which meant “in a short time,” or “in good time”.
+If a baby is crying, you could say, “She will tire betimes.”
+Modern English speakers would never say this, but we do encounter this word in Shakespeare, Milton, and elsewhere in other classical texts.
+At some level, this word is dead because it isn’t used in colloquial speech, but it’s also well preserved in written text.
+Betimes is still part of the lexicon because it’s a word we encounter in part of our passive vocabulary.

-Dictionaries often indicate this status with the label “archaic”; and it’s a difficult decision about when an archaic word should be declared dead, if it ever should be.
-I think part of making that decision is whether the archaic word appears in a text that’s otherwise fairly comprehensible to us and that’s still commonly read.
-We tend to call “archaic” words in Shakespeare like betimes, or alack, or hugger-mugger; after all, we still read Shakespeare and we go to performances that are often performed in the original.
-But words that appear in the poem Beowulf that we no longer use, we tend to call these dead, rather than archaic.
-After all, very, very few people still read Beowulf in the original.
-The language of Beowulf is so unfamiliar now that it’s hard for us even to recognize the words that have survived, and so the ones that haven’t, we think of as dead; and there are quite a lot of them.
+Dictionaries often indicate this status with the label “archaic”; it’s difficult to decide when an archaic word should be declared dead if it ever should be.
+Part of making that decision is whether the archaic word appears in a text that’s otherwise fairly comprehensible to modern speakers and still commonly read.
+We tend to call words in Shakespeare like betimes, alack, or hugger-mugger “archaic”; after all, Shakespeare is still read and performances are still done in the original language.

 Common Questions About Dead Words

-It is difficult to determine precisely how many obsolete words are in the English language, since the language is in a constant state of flux and we do not have records of every word ever used, but the 1989 version of the Oxford English Dictionary lists 47,156 obsolete words.
+It is difficult to precisely determine how many obsolete words are in the English language since the language is in a constant state of flux.
+We do not have records of every word ever used, but the 1989 version of the Oxford English Dictionary lists 47,156 obsolete words.

-Words get removed from the dictionary when they fall out of use and thus are no longer considered relevant.
+Words are removed from the dictionary when they fall out of use and thus are no longer considered relevant.